Lewis-Walter-K/AI_Drowsiness_Detection/README.md

 # AI_Drowsiness_Detection
 This repository is the CSE project for Programming 1

+# REQUIREMENTS TO RUN PROJECT
-First, please run:
+First, please make sure python 3.10 enviroment is activated

+Please run:
-pip install -r requirements.txt to download all required libraries.
+`pip install -r requirements.txt` to download all required libraries.

 The model is face_landmarker.task from mediapipe.